-The Chapel Hill, NC trio Southern Culture On The Skids has been spreading the rock and roll gospel since 1983.
-Rick Miller guitar/vox, Mary Huff bass/vox and Dave Hartman drums, play a greasy mix of surf, rockabilly, R&B and country fried garage with a side of psych.
-It's a musical gumbo Miller calls, "Americana from the wrong side of the tracks."
-For over 30 years, the band have toured everywhere from the NC Prison System to Mt.
-Fuji, Japan, delivering what Rolling Stone calls "a hell raising rock and roll party."
+Southern Culture On The Skids has been spreading the rock and roll gospel since since they formed in Chapel Hill, NC in 1983.
+Guitarist/singer Rick Miller, drummer Dave Hartman and bassist/singer/heartbreaker Mary Huff, play a greasy mix of surf, rockabilly, R&B and country-fried garage with a side of psych, all the while driving fans into ecstatic, sweat-drenched paroxysms of joy.
+It's a musical gumbo Miller calls, Americana from the wrong side of the tracks.
+The band has been prolific and ubiquitous for over thirty years, touring everywhere from the North Carolina Prison System to Mt.
+Fuji, Japan and delivering what Rolling Stone calls a hell raising rock and roll party.